wang-edward/uwrt_software_training/cpp.md

 - Templates

+- TL;DR

 #Vectors

 Before talking about a vector, it's important to understand why a Vector is needed.
 This is understood by looking at the limitations of an array.
-The idea of an array is it allows for data that is grouped together to be represented by one variable.
-For example, a new array is created below:
+An array allows for data that is grouped together to be represented by one variable.
+For example:

 `int array[] = {2, 4, 10, 5, 15, 3};`